vidsharma/Logistics_SSS_2017/Logistics.md

 alternative that provides inexpensive transportation between Roanoke and Blacksburg.
 The Smartway makes frequent stops at the Roanoke airport and Squires Student Center on Virginia Tech's campus.
-If your departure time is during the Smartway bus regular schedule, we ask that you take the Smartway bus and this is indicated on the attached "Airport Transportation Schedule."
+If your departure time is during the Smartway bus regular schedule, we ask that you take the Smartway bus.
+The schedule can be found on the [Airport Transportation Schedule](http://smartwaybus.com/smartway.html) website.
 The Smartway bus fee is USD$4.00 (no change will be given, so I recommend having the exact amount available) and provides comfortable transportation including free Wi-Fi.
-Upon arrival, participants should board the Smartway bus at the specified time directly outside of the baggage claim area and take the Squires Student Center exit in Blacksburg (shown on the MRPSS website interactive map under the "Students" tab).
 When leaving, participants should board the Smartway bus at Squires Student Center and exit at the Roanoke airport.

-Alternatively, if your departure time is NOT during the Smartway bus regular schedule, please email us at (SSS@molssi.org) and we will provide a shuttle for you, and this will be specified on the attached "Airport Transportation Schedule."
-Additional information and schedules for the Smartway bus can be found at http://smartwaybus.com.
-Any questions about transportation should be directed to the summer school email address (SSS@molssi.org).
+Alternatively, if your departure time is NOT during the Smartway bus regular schedule, please email us at (SSS@molssi.org) and we will provide a shuttle for you,

 ## Residence Hall information
 All participants will be staying in Campbell Hall on Virginia Tech’s Campus.
 If